-- Connector current rating: 2A per contact - Refer to documentation of connector vendors and part numbers located at: DC-MHS Connector Information @ https://drive.google.com/drive/folders/1sURGb6UQ7pzr48_0RnXanBGqgC2a4EA4
+- Connector current rating: 2A per contact

+- The following link contains documentation of connector vendors and part numbers:

-8.2.
+DC-MHS Connector Information

+9.2.
 Boot Storage

 This section defines an optional cable optimized interface for a boot/storage peripheral and two options for direct attach boot storage.
-This subsystem is typically implemented as 1 or 2 M.2 media devices or similar, and often with a RAID 1 controller.
-PCle generational/speed requirements are not provided.
+This subsystem is typically implemented as 1 or 2 M.2 media devices (or similar) and may include a RAID 1 controller.
+However, with potential changes in the storage ecosystem, M-PIC also provides the option to use E1 storage devices.
+PCIe generational/speed requirements are not provided.

-8.2.1.
-Cable Optimized Boot Peripheral
+9.2.1.
+Cable Optimized Boot Peripheral Connector

 If present, the cable optimized peripheral interface is comprised of a dedicated connector with optimized power, signals, and connector form factor to work in FLW and DNO form factors.
-The interface does not include the PICPWR signals because the power is switched on the HPM.
+PICPWR sideband signals are not part of the pinout because 12V boot power is managed on the HPM.
 Multiple HPMs sharing a single boot storage peripheral is outside the scope of this specification.